bf2fc6cc711aee1a0c2a/kas-fleet-manager/README.md

 Kas-fleet-manager can be started without a dataplane OSD cluster, however, no Kafkas will be placed or provisioned.
 To setup a data plane OSD cluster, please follow the `Using an existing OSD cluster with manual scaling enabled` option in the [data-plane-osd-cluster-options.md](docs/data-plane-osd-cluster-options.md) guide.

 ### Populating Configuration
-1. Add your organization's `external_id` to the [Allow List Configurations](config/allow-list-configuration.yaml).
-Follow the guide in [Allow List Configurations](./docs/access-control.md).
+1. Add your organization's `external_id` to the [Quota Management List Configurations](./docs/quota-management-list-configuration.md) if you need to create STANDARD kafka instances.
+Follow the guide in [Quota Management List Configurations](./docs/access-control.md)
+2. Follow the guide in [Access Control Configurations](./docs/access-control.md) to configure access control as required.
-2. Retrieve your ocm-offline-token from https://qaprodauth.cloud.redhat.com/openshift/token and save it to `secrets/ocm-service.token`
+3. Retrieve your ocm-offline-token from https://qaprodauth.cloud.redhat.com/openshift/token and save it to `secrets/ocm-service.token`
-3. Setup AWS configuration
+4. Setup AWS configuration
 ```
 make aws/setup
 ```